Skip to main content

 One unique aspect of T100 is that once you reach your 100th birthday, you can enjoy continued coverage with no more premiums.

 With regular term life insurance once your premium payments cease, so does your coverage.
-On the other hand, with whole life insurance, you can either pay the policy amount in full (aka a “paid-up policy” or not having to make any further payments) or if you wish to end the coverage, you may be able to cash out if any money that has accumulated in the plan.
+On the other hand, with whole life insurance, you can either pay the policy amount in full (also known as a “paid-up policy” or not having to make any further payments) or if you wish to end the coverage, you may be able to cash out if any money that has accumulated in the plan.
 The cash surrender value is a pittance of the death benefit.

-Much like term insurance, T100 premiums are cheaper than whole life plans and don’t fluctuate through the course of the plan, which means you can rest easy knowing the premiums you pay today will remain the same throughout the duration of your policy.
+Much like term insurance, T100 premiums are cheaper than whole life plans and don’t fluctuate through the course of the plan – which means you can rest easy knowing the premiums you pay today will remain the same throughout the duration of your policy.

 The death benefit is also flexible and the amount is up to you.
 Depending on your provider, coverage can start for as little as tens of thousands of dollars up to millions of dollars.